chain-master/tac-token/README.md

 TAC incorporates future technologies such as GameFi, DeFi, DApp, and NFT.

 # Our Mission
-To provide a safe and fair gaming environment for those who love chance games.
+To provide a safe and fair gaming environment for those who love games of chance.
 And while doing so, benefiting from all the advantages of blockchain and web3 technologies.

 # Our Vision
 We aim to shape the future of games of chance with new technologies and to strictly adhere to the principles of complete decentralization, transparency, and security while providing a unique gaming experience to our Users.